breatheco-de/content/src/content/how-to/regex-for-end-of-line.md

 ## Using EOL RegEx on Java

-Java has on the `util` module, a `RegEx` submodule that has a `Matcher` method will be used to demonstrate how to use EOL on Java.
+Java has on the `util` module, a `RegEx` submodule that has a `Matcher` method that will be used to demonstrate how to use EOL on Java.
 The `Matcher` method works together with a `Pattern` method.

 ```java
 import java.util.regex.Matcher;